cenumi/enum_extension_generator/README.md

 # Enum Extension Generator

-a enum helper extension method generator that compatible with JsonSerialible generates:
+a enum helper extension method generator that compatible with JsonSerializable generates:

 - a value map
 - a desc map